 This dish though, this one was worth recreating.
-I’d been playing around with slow-cooking halibut in olive oil for the last month or so, and my friend Erik Eastman (he of Easy & Oskey Bitters who not only makes perfect cocktails but is a fabulous and accomplished cook) had been riffing on a warm-cold salad made from greens and herbs freshly picked from his garden.
+I’d been playing around with slow-cooking halibut in olive oil for the last month or so, and my friend had been riffing on a warm-cold salad made from greens and herbs freshly picked from his garden.

-Both of us are preserved lemon fanatics, so I raided his fridge to finish the soft, soft, pillowy soft fish with some crispy bits of salty zing.
-(The specks of red in the pics are a few dabs of rhubarb compote I happened to have on hand.
-Not necessary but pretty.)
-Erik introduced me to Jamie Oliver’s yogurt jam jar dressing a couple of months ago and frankly, it’s so spectacular on everything, perhaps we’re kidding ourselves thinking the halibut and greens are special.
+Jamie Oliver’s yogurt jam jar dressing is so spectacular on everything, perhaps I’m kidding myself thinking the halibut and greens are special.
 But I don’t think so – I think it’s all incredible, altogether.
 And so will you.
 (AIP friends, sub out the yogurt dressing for an olive oil vinaigrette, or experiment with coconut yogurt, and enjoy!)